NLeSC/mcfly-tutorial/README.md

 (The tutorial is only tested in Python 3.5)

 ## Installation mcfly-tutorial
-To install the package, run in the project directory:
+The tutorials are provided in Jupyter notebooks, which can be found in the folder notebooks.
+To use a notebook, first install Jupyter:

-`pip install .`
+`pip install jupyter`

+For more documentation on Jupyter: See the [official documentation](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/)